 OPDIVO (10 mg/mL) and YERVOY (5 mg/mL) are injections for intravenous (IV) use.

-immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
-Some of
+OPDIVO and YERVOY are medicines that may treat certain cancers by working with your immune system.
+OPDIVO and YERVOY can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they

-these problems may happen more often when OPDIVO is used in combination with YERVOY.
+work.
+Some of these problems may happen more often when OPDIVO is used in combination with another therapy.

 What are the serious side effects of OPDIVO + YERVOY?

-Lung problems (pneumonitis) — Things to look out for may include:
+Lung problems — Things to look out for may include:

 - new or worsening cough